-Toronto Chamber Choir Consort
+Toronto Chamber Consort

 About the Program

-Successful applicants commit to serving as section leads to the TCC, and as such are present at all rehearsals.
+Successful applicants commit to serving as section leads to the Toronto Chamber Choir, and as such are present at all rehearsals.
 They are asked to take an active role in shaping the choir’s sound by leading vocal warmups and directing sectional rehearsals.
 In return, they are paid at the TCC’s section-lead rates, are offered solo and small ensemble opportunities at the choir’s performances, and receive coaching with the TCC’s Artistic Director.

 The program currently has one lead position for each of four sections of the choir (SATB).
 At the discretion of the Artistic Director, some positions are shared between two candidates within the same season.
-Successful applicants may be able retain their positions in future seasons without re-auditioning.
+Successful applicants may be able to retain their positions in future seasons without re-auditioning.

 The choir benefits from the program in all of these ways: